-The International Crane Foundation (ICF) is seeking to fill two Aviculture Internship positions for winter 2014-2015.
+The International Crane Foundation (ICF) is seeking to fill four Interpretive Naturalist Internship positions in 2015.

-Description: Aviculture Interns will gain valuable hands-on experience working with the ICF Crane Conservation Department and will:
+Description: Interpretive Naturalist Interns will gain valuable hands-on experience working with the ICF Communications and Education Department and will:

 A four to six-week preceptorship in Avian and Conservation Medicine is being offered to interested veterinary students by the International Crane Foundation in Baraboo, Wisconsin.
 Preceptors will train with the Veterinary Services Department in all phases of the clinical practice, but have opportunities for interaction with the Crane Conservation Department to learn captive propagation, husbandry and management of this unique family of birds.
 Preceptors can expect to gain practical experience in crane capture, transport, anesthesia, preventive medicine, disease surveillance and the contribution of veterinary medicine to crane conservation including field project support and professional consultations.
 Preceptors are encouraged to complete and report on a research or laboratory project during their stay.
 Opportunities for visiting the University of Wisconsin School of Veterinary Medicine and the National Wildlife Health Center in Madison, WI will be made available to interested preceptors.